dhasegan/connect.academy/README.md

   It will also load the initial fixture

 - Run `./manage.py runserver`
-- Login with username 'jack' and password 'theotherside'

 That's it.
 Now, buckle up!
 Ocean winds are cruel and most men don't survive.